Team Vaccine: Immunizing Every Child Is a Global Group Effort

 It can take an army of people to immunize one child.
 In the end, however, it’s parents who make all the difference.

 Uliana Dziuba, 36, brought her two young children to a clinic in Ukraine's Lviv region to take advantage of a UNICEF-supported immunization drive, which was launched after an alarming spike in measles cases.
 In Ukraine, there were more than 53,000 cases of measles in 2018.
-Another 24,000 people were infected this past January and February.
+Another 24,000 people were infected in January and February 2019.

-“I used to refuse to vaccinate the children against measles,” admits Uliana as they wait for the children to get their measles, mumps and rubella (MMR) shot.
+“I used to refuse to vaccinate the children against measles,” admits Uliana as she waits for her children to get their measles, mumps and rubella (MMR) shot.
 “Once, I refused because they were sick at the time.
 Another time, there was a very powerful anti-vaccination campaign on social media."

 But after her daughter got measles at age 3, Uliana realized vaccines afforded the only protection.
 "I am vaccinating both of them for the first time today.”